Gledinburgh/project-pizzabox/README.md

 - presentation on Apr-28 starting at 9.30a Central
 - try to implement as many requirements as you can (don't push to get all done)
-- should be an mvp (minimum viable product) status (20 hours)
-  - able to at least place an order with 1 pizza
+- should be an mvp (minimum viable product) status (20 hours) x able to at least place an order with 1 pizza
-  - able to at least have 10 total validation unit tests for Customer, Order, Pizza, Store
-  - able to save a placed order including customer info, pizza info, store info
+  - able to at least have 10 total validation unit tests for Customer, Order, Pizza, Store x able to save a placed order including customer info, pizza info, store info

 > the goal is to try to complete as many reqs as you can in the time alloted. :)